josephslab/josephslab.github.io/_pages/team.md

 ![]({{ site.url }}{{ site.baseurl }}/images/teampic/me.jpg){: style="width: 300px; float: left; border: 10px"}
 ### Emily Josephs (PI)

 Emily is as an assistant professor in the Plant Biology department and AgBioResearch at Michigan State University.
 She received a PhD from the University of Toronto and was a postdoc at the University of California, Davis.
-Emily is generally excited about all things population and quantitative genetics, swimming, and camping.
+Emily is generally excited about all things population and quantitative genetics, swimming, biking, and camping.

 Email: josep993@msu.edu <br>
 Twitter: [@emjosephs](https://twitter.com/emjosephs)